vmware/terraform-provider-vcfa/TROUBLESHOOTING.md

 The entities that handle external connections (vCenter server, NSX Manager, LDAP Server configurations, etc.) must have a valid trusted certificate configured for a destination entity.
 Make sure that the certificate of that entity is trusted.
-Resources have `auto_trust_certificate` boolean field that can be used to leverage.
+Resources have `auto_trust_certificate` boolean field that can be used to leveraged trusting the certificate automatically.

 [terraform]: https://www.terraform.io/
 [terraform-state]: https://developer.hashicorp.com/terraform/language/state